loopbackio/loopback.io/pages/en/lb2/Updating-to-the-latest-version.md

 $ npm install -g strongloop
 ```

-Follow the instructions in [Migrating apps to version 2.0](https://docs.strongloop.com/display/LB/Migrating+apps+to+version+2.0) to move your application to version 2.

 ## Updating your Node.js installation

 To update your version of Node, simply reinstall Node as you did previously.
 See [nodejs.org](http://nodejs.org/) for details.